Alaskasheut/qa-project-Urban-Grocers-app-es/README.md

 #
 I based on materials from Tripleten Platform given for a project.
 This is just a functionality, there are several test objects to test.
 #
-If you have got any doubt about the project fell free to contact me.
+If you have got any doubt about the project feel free to contact me.